 Coffee and Commentary with the Rabbi

-Temple Beth Tikvah will be restarting Torah study in January with a fresh approach.
+Temple Beth Tikvah will be offering a special 4-week Torah study in August with a fresh approach.
 If you’ve been meaning to get to the weekly Torah study, but hadn’t gotten started yet, this is the perfect time to begin.

-• 10:00 to 11:30 am on Fridays, beginning January 19th, at the home of Evie Lerner
+• 10:00 to 11:30 am on Fridays, beginning August 10th, at the home of Evie Lerner

 • Coffee, tea and nosh provided

 • Pre-registration requested so Rabbi Johanna and Evie know how many to plan for and who needs the study guide

 • Please plan for a 4-week commitment.
 While we understand that not everyone can attend every session, we would like a regular “core” group of participants.